Sm Head 05

 To understand the pattern “phlegm in the Heart” we need to understand what "phlegm" is in traditional Chinese medicine.

-The Spleen (together with the Lung and the Kidney) is in charge of the water metabolism.
+In traditional Chinese medicine the Spleen governs the transformation and transportation of fluids(1)(3).
 A deficient Spleen has impaired ability to transport fluids, leading to accumulation of “internal dampness”.

 “Internal dampness” very much resembles “external dampness”.
 Imagine visiting a damp climate environment.
 If you are not accustomed you will find it difficult to be as active and efficient as you would be in a non-damp environment.
 You will feel tired, “heavy”, and the simplest daily activities, even breathing, may become challenging.